GoogleCloudPlatform/kube-jenkins-imager/README.md

 1. In the [APIs & Auth section of the Google Developers Console](https://console.developers.google.com/project/_/apiui/api) of your new project, enable the following APIs:

     * Google Compute Engine
-    * Google Container Engine API
+    * Google Kubernetes Engine API
+    * Cloud Build API

 1. Install the Cloud SDK verssion `0.9.68` or greater using [these instructions](https://cloud.google.com/sdk/).